victorporof/firefox-restartless-template/README.md

 Open Firefox Developer Tools using Ctrl/Cmd+Shift+I and you'll see your new addon in the Toolbox.

+## Making the add-on work for remote targets

+The Firefox Developer Tools have support for remote debugging.
+The protocol is described in depth [here](https://wiki.mozilla.org/Remote_Debugging_Protocol) and the remote procedures are described [here](https://developer.mozilla.org/en-US/Firefox_OS/Firefox_OS_usage_tips/Remote_debugging).
+If you want to make your add-on work with remote debugging, you'll have to support remote targets and [allow the add-on to use them](https://github.com/victorporof/Restartless-Template/blob/master/bootstrap.js#L59).

+Certain tools in Firefox will always use remote targets, so, for example, your add-on won't show up in the [App Manager](https://developer.mozilla.org/en-US/Firefox_OS/Using_the_App_Manager) if remote targets are not supported.

+Take a look at [firefox-client](https://github.com/harthur/firefox-client) repo for an example use of the remote debugging API.

 ## Releasing

 Simply `make` inside the project folder to build and archive the latest version of the add-on.
 A build directory will be created, containing an .xpi file representing your add-on.
 Subsequent calls to `make` will update the add-on file with the latest changes.